determined-ai/pdk/deploy/README.md

 [mlde_03_training]: images/mlde_03_training.png "MLDE Experiment list"

 The experiment might take a minute to start, as it's preparing the environment.
+IF there are no GPUs available, a new node will be provisioned automatically.

 &nbsp;

 Once the training is complete, the deployment pipeline will be executed.
-You can look at the logs of the pipeline execution by clicking on `Pipeline`, then select `Jobs`, select the newest job (probably in `Running` state), then select the pipeline stage (`dogs-and-cats-deploy`), and then `Read Logs`.
+You can look at the logs of the pipeline execution by clicking on `Pipeline`, then click on `Subjob - Running`.
 You should see a message in the logs about the model being deployed to KServe.

 ![alt text][mldm_05_job]